WordPress/gutenberg/packages/block-editor/src/components/use-block-display-information/README.md

 A React Hook that tries to find a matching block variation and returns the appropriate information for display reasons.
 In order to try to find a match we need two things:

-1. Block's client id to extract it's current attributes.
+1. Block's client id to extract its current attributes.
 2. A block variation should have set `isActive` prop to a proper function.

 If for any reason a block variaton match cannot be found, the returned information come from the Block Type.